scottchiefbaker/Arduino-Kodi-Elapsed/README.md

 * Kodi installation with the HTTP API enabled
 * 32x8 LED Matrix or TM1637 seven segment "clock" display
 * Arduino to drive the LED Matrix
+  * Tested on: Arduino Nano, ESP8266, and ESP32
 * Perl or Python installed to read data from Kodi and send data to Arduino
 * Arduino connected to the RPi via USB (for serial connectivity)

 ## Installation

-* Install sketch on Arduino
+* Install sketch on Arduino Nano
-* Wire LED Matrix to Arduino
+* Wire LED Matrix to Arduino Nano
   * DIN => Pin #13
   * CLK => Pin #11
   * CS  => Pin #9